nguyentantu1610/vue-bookstore/README.md

 ## Acknowledgements

-- Vue.js for providing an approachable, performant and versatile framework for building web user interfaces.
+- Vue.js for providing an approachable, performant, and versatile framework for building web user interfaces.
-- Tailwind CSS for providing flexible CSS classes with predefined CSS rules.
+- Tailwind CSS for offering flexible CSS classes with predefined rules.
-- Primevue for providing a rich set of UI components, icons.
+- Primevue for providing a rich set of UI components and icons.